abdulazizalatee/Data_Science_Projects-Machine_learning_and_Deep_learning/Project 4 Data Analysis Blog/README.md

 - matplotlib

 Data Descriptions:
-The data was in several files so I used SQL to collect the data in one table (as a variable) and use it in the analysis.
+The data was in several files so I bulit database and I used SQL to extract the data and use it in the analysis.

 Results:
 - In any analysis process, we need to put questions that help us in the analysis process and search for what is needed.